 The Mediterranean programme will be developed in two parts; firstly a situation analysis and vision laid out in the present document.
 Members and partners are invited to comment on this draft by 31 July 2003.
 Secondly a Mediterranean programme (that conforms with the global IUCN intersessional programme 2005-2008) that will be circulated in September 2003, inviting comments by 30 November 2003.
-The final draft Mediterranean programme 2005-2008 will then be completed by December 2003 as one component of the programme to be agreed at the World Conservation Congress in November 2004.
+The final draft Mediterranean programme to be agreed at the World Conservation Congress in November 2004.